hparashu/Test_Level-1/README.md

 Tasks:
 1. Create a Kubernetes cluster on GCP (GCP gives free credits on signup so those should suffice for this exercise).
 If possible share a script / code which can be used to create the cluster.

-  Since I'm an employee of Oracle and familiar with Oracle Cloud, I have created this K8s cluster on Oracle Cloud for learning purpose and share the steps I followed sometime back;
+  Since I'm an employee of Oracle and familiar with Oracle Cloud, I have created this K8s cluster on Oracle Cloud for learning purpose and sharing the steps I followed sometime back;

 ```
 root@e8225f:~# curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -